About

 Our Products

-We make everything in our certified commercial kitchen.
-We call it The Minke.
+We make everything in our certified commercial kitchen, which we call The Minke.

 Find our products in our webshop, or wholesale them for YOUR shop!
 If you’re in town during the summer season, shop the Smithereen Farm Store.